paolomonella/ursus/documentation.md

         <pc ana="space"> </pc>

-	[Note: they were previously encoded by means of underscores '_', but no longer now].
+	[Note: they were previously encoded by means of underscores '_', but it is no longer now].

 Note that the 'contemporary word boundaries' and the 'manuscript word boundaries' do not always coincide.
 For example, the source code